 Great Basin National Park information

 A smaller portion of the Great Basin National Park, the Lehman Caves, was considered part of the national park system in 1922, but the entire 77,000 acres was officially established in 1986.
-The caves have unique stalactite, stalagmite, and shield formations.
+The caves have unique stalactite, stalagmite and shield formations.

-Also making the site different from what one might expect in Nevada, the park is home to vast forests of bristlecone pines, some of which are 5,000 years old.
+Also making the site different from what one might expect in Nevada, the national park is home to vast forests of bristlecone pines, some of which are 5,000 years old.
 Other forms of plant life are indigenous to the area as well.
-Since the national park is so remote from civilization, many tourists come to star gaze, as there is no artificial light to interfere with the night sky.
+Since the national park is so remote from civilization, many tourists come to star gaze as there is no artificial light to interfere with the night sky.